Thinkersbluff/CR6Community-Marlin_TB/tools/temperature-monitoring/ADC_COMPARISON_TEST_REPORT.md

 **Branch:** test-stm32-adc-fixes
 **Testing Platform:** Creality CR-6 SE with STM32F103RET6 motherboard

+## ABSTRACT

+The analysis and report below was performed without trying to understand the details of how PID temperature control is implemented within Marlin firmware.
+Those details and the thermodynamics of maintaining a stable target temperature are very complex, as exposed in this discussion of proposed fixes to PID made as recently as April 2025: https://github.com/MarlinFirmware/Marlin/pull/27740.

+It is likely that PID-related temperature management issues are far more constrained by a multitude of other factors, and not limited by the resolution of the digitization of the actual sensor data by the ADC.

+The experimentation described herein was also not rigorously designed with full knowledge of the system.

+Rather, the main purpose of this project was to complete quick case study to discover what might be involved in "cherry-picking" a specific set of bug-fixes and performance enhancements from later releases of the Marlin code (eg, improving ADC resolution) and bringing those back into this historical snapshot of the firmware from four years past.

+We used this effort to help us design the repository structure to facilitate the later discovery and review of efforts such of this by users looking for reasons to upgrade (or not) to this release.We built a set of tools with which to analyze printer performance and we have archived and documented those tools for future use.
+This report also establishes a form of templated standard model for similar future efforts.

+While future similar efforts may persuade us differently, at present we are convinced that it would be much simpler and a better investment of time to study how best to install and interact with the most recent version of Marlin (2.1.3 as of August 2025) than to invest significant effort in cherry-picking and retrofitting selected changes into the Marlin 2.0.9.1 core in this special release of CR6Community Firmware.

 ## Executive Summary

 Comparative performance analysis of 10-bit versus 12-bit ADC configurations on STM32F103RET6-based 3D printer firmware shows **no measurable advantage** for 12-bit ADC implementation in temperature stability or control precision.
 Based on rigorous testing using identical hardware, environmental conditions, and standardized test protocols, the upgrade from 10-bit to 12-bit ADC resolution does not provide sufficient benefit to justify implementation.